-Nursing Home Compare is a government run site that provides information to the public about nursing facilities that participate in the Medicare and Medicaid programs.
+Nursing Home Compare is a government run site.
+It provides information to the public about nursing facilities.
+These facilities participate in the Medicare and Medicaid programs.

-As a nurse that has worked in the long term care industry for several large organizations, this article rang true for me.
-As we are a culture living longer, but not necessarily healthier, those that are in nursing homes are really sick.
-The census of a NH has gone from aging seniors being able to take care of themselves ,to now, the most frail and medically compromised in our society.
+As a nurse I have worked in the long-term care industry.
+In fact, I worked for several large organizations.
+This article rang true for me.
+We are a culture living longer.
+But, not healthier.
+Those in nursing homes are very sick.
+The census of a nursing home has gone from independent seniors being able to take care of themselves to... the most frail and medically compromised in our society.
 There is need for reform to increase the staffing to meet the needs of this frail population.
 Decide for yourself.
-The Center for

 “The Myth of Improved Quality in Nursing Home Care: Setting the Record Straight Again